KyungjinJPark/kirbosts/README.md

 - When using MikroORM, put all new `entity`s in the init and make a new entity definition file
 - This does not automatically create the entity table in PostgreSQL
   - Use CLI to create migrations.
 Then add code to run migration in `main`
+- Sometimes, Apollo resolvers need access to `ORM`
+- Tuto said I need `import "reflect-metadata"` in index.ts, but it's working without so far...
+  - Though, GQL does require it, so I guess I'll do it